goldlabel-apps/let-them-eat-gherkin/docs/tech_test.md

 # [The Challenge](https://github.com/DiUS/coding-tests/blob/master/dius_tennis.md)

-DiUS is hosting a tennis tournament.
+Your company is hosting a tennis tournament.
 To aid with this, we're developing a scoring system.

 The scoring system for tennis works like this.